 ALL existing appointments will be contacted by the practice, and will be asked to verify the reason for the appointment, and asked the Coronavirus screening questions and where possible face-to-face appointments will be changed to telephone consultations.

 The practice would like to thank you for your understanding that these measures are being introduced with the best interest of our patients and staff in mind.

 NEED TO SEE A GP ON AN EVENING OR WEEKEND?

 GPs in Derwentside are working together to offer extra GP appointments from 18:00 on weekday evenings as well as Saturday and Sunday mornings.
 To book an 'Extended hours' appointment please contact the surgery Monday-Friday 08:30-18:00.
 When our surgery is closed, please call 111 to access these clinics, which are held at Tanfield View Surgery, Stanley and Queens Road Surgery, Consett.

 Cedars Medical Group is a training and teaching practice which allows us to have GP Registrars who are qualified doctors wishing to train as GPs.
 They work closely with the partners in all aspects of patient care.

-We also have 5th Year Medical Students on a 3 week rotation and 3rd Year Medical Students weekly on a Wednesday morning.
+We also have 5th Year Medical Students on a 3 week rotation and 3rd Year Medical Students weekly on Tuesdays & Wednesdays.